-Outpatient Psychiatry Clinic: The intern will provide psychotherapy services two days a week (Tuesday and Thursday) in the Ben Taub Mental Health Services Outpatient Psychiatry Clinic.
-The intern will provide short-term weekly individual psychotherapy to child and adolescent outpatients presenting with a wide variety of concerns including attention issues, depression, anxiety, trauma, self-harm, OCD, grief, perfectionism, and adjustment issues.
-The intern will gain experience in providing evidence-based treatments, monitoring treatment progress, consultation, and further honing their case conceptualization skills for children and adolescents from diverse and underserved communities.
-Supervision will be provided by a staff psychologist (TBD).
+Outpatient Psychiatry Clinic: The intern will provide psychotherapy services one day a week (Thursday) in the Ben Taub Mental Health Services Outpatient Psychiatry Clinic.
+The intern will provide short-term weekly individual psychotherapy to children and adults presenting with a wide variety of concerns including attention issues, depression, anxiety, trauma, self-harm, OCD, grief, perfectionism, and adjustment issues.
+The intern will gain experience in providing evidence-based treatments, monitoring treatment progress, consultation, and further honing their case conceptualization skills for patients from diverse and underserved communities.
+Supervision will be provided by a staff psychologist.

-Child Assessment Clinic: The intern will conduct psychological and cognitive assessments one day a week (Monday).
-The intern will conduct assessments for children ages 6-17 years old referred through the Harris Health System.
+Assessment Clinic: The intern will conduct psychological and cognitive assessments one day a week (Friday).
+The intern will conduct assessments for children and adults referred through the Harris Health System.
 Initially, the intern will observe several assessments and familiarize themselves with assessment measures and common clinical presentations.
 Ultimately, the intern will independently conduct clinical interviews, utilize evidence-based assessment measures, interpret data, write psychological reports, and provide feedback to families and referring medical providers to clarify the diagnostic picture.
 Common referral questions include assessment of autism, ADHD, mood disorders, trauma reactions, somatic symptoms, psychosis, and intellectual/academic functioning.
-Emphasis will be placed on improving intern competence in providing assessment services to underserved children, adolescents, and their families and understanding the intricacies of assessment and diagnosis in this population.
-Supervision will be provided by a staff psychologist (TBD).
+Emphasis will be placed on improving intern competence in providing appropriate assessment services and understanding the intricacies of assessment and diagnosis in this population.
+Supervision will be provided by a staff psychologist.

 Additional Elective Opportunities

-Research Elective: this elective will provide the intern with an opportunity to collaborate with a faculty member on a research project to produce a scholarly product by the end of the training year.
+Research Elective: This elective will provide the intern with an opportunity to collaborate with a BCM faculty member on a research project to produce a scholarly product by the end of the training year.

-Human Trafficking Elective: this elective will allow the intern to learn how to better identify and treat victims of human trafficking.
+Human Trafficking Elective: This elective is supervised by Dr. Phuong Nguyen.
+This elective will allow the intern to learn how to better identify and treat victims of human trafficking.

-Adult Assessment Elective: this elective will allow the intern to gain additional experience conducting psychological and cognitive assessments with adults.
+Assessment Elective: This elective will allow the intern to gain additional experience conducting psychological and cognitive assessments children and/or adults.

-Adult Individual Therapy Elective: this elective will allow the intern to get experience providing individual therapy to adults by carrying up to three additional individual therapy cases.
+Individual Therapy Elective: this elective will allow the intern to get experience providing individual therapy to children and/or adults by carrying up to three additional individual therapy cases.

-Support, Treatment, and Rehabilitation (STAR) Program Elective: the intern will serve as a group co-facilitator in the STAR program, a group-based, multidisciplinary program for patients who experience psychoses as part of a primary psychotic disorder or as secondary symptoms of a primary mood disorder.
+Support, Treatment, and Rehabilitation (STAR) Program Elective: This elective is supervised by Dr. Katharine Wojcik.
+The intern will serve as a group co-facilitator in the STAR program, a group-based, multidisciplinary program for patients who experience psychoses as part of a primary psychotic disorder or as secondary symptoms of a primary mood disorder.